 It’s really cool that the Ergodox EZ “CIY” allows switches to be swapped out without resoldering, since I’m curious to try different switches.
 I’m tempted by tactiles switches like the Cherry MX Brown, Kailh BOX Brown, and Kailh Copper.
 These require less actuation force and have less pretravel than the Blues, which I hope will add some agility (and train me to bottom out less).

 Update: I switched out the Cherry MX Blue keyswitches for Kailh Copper keyswitches, and they’re everything I hoped for.
-They’re quieter, too (comparable to typing directly on the MacBook, but with a loud hollow upstroke).
+They’re quieter, too; comparable to typing directly on the MacBook, but with a hollow upstroke (which can be silenced).

 There is one more reason why the Ergodox has been significantly less comfortable than using the built-in keyboard on a MacBook.
 With ambient temperatures below 16ºC, my hands get cold while typing on the Ergodox.
 I realized they stay warmer while resting on the big aluminium heatsink that is the body of a MacBook.
 This difference would apply for any external keyboard, but it’s been surprisingly significant while working from home during winter.

-- Overall, the like the keyboard I’ll continue to use it whenever I’m at my desk
+- Overall, I like the keyboard and I’ll continue to use it whenever I’m at my desk

 - I think you can have an ergonomic keyboard without removing so many traditional rows and columns